pronskiy/phpup/README.md

 ## Contributing

 Contributions are very welcome!
-If the changes are big, it's better to create an issue describing the idea first – let's find consensus first.
+However, it's recommended to first create an issue describing the idea — let's find the best approach together.

 See some ideas in the todo list below.